 Truck accidents in Boston often result in serious injury or death.

 When a passenger car is struck by a commercial truck such as a semi-tractor trailer (also commonly called an 18-wheeler), we tend to see a greater severity of injuries based largely on the extreme size and weight of a large truck.
-A semi tractor-trailer can be 52 feet long and weigh as much as 80,000 pounds per U.S. Department of Transportation (DOT) regulations, unless it has permits to run overweight, and then it can easily push 100,000 pounds.
-This weight translates into a tremendous amount of force in a Boston truck collision, as routinely handled by attorneys at the Law Offices of Jeffrey S. Glassman, LLC.Typical Reasons for Boston Truck Accidents
+A semi tractor-trailer can be 52 feet long and weigh as much as 80,000 pounds per U.S. Department of Transportation (DOT) regulations unless it has permits to run overweight, and then it can easily push 100,000 pounds.
+This weight translates into a tremendous amount of force in a Boston truck collision, as routinely handled by attorneys at the Jeffrey Glassman Injury Lawyers.Typical Reasons for Boston Truck Accidents

 There are many reasons for the car-truck accidents we see in Boston on regular occasions.
 Some of the more common reasons we tend to see a truck driver causing serious personal injury or even death to another driver or pedestrian are as follows:

 - Driver fatigue

 Driver fatigue is one of the most common causes of serious or fatal truck accidents involving passenger cars or even other trucks.
 The reality is that truckers often drive much more than they should or are even legally allowed to do.
 Under Federal Motor Carrier Safety Administration regulations, drivers adhere to strict rules governing the hour of service.
 This means that commercial drivers may not drive more than 11 hours, and prior to driving this long, they must have just come off a break of at least 10 consecutive hours.
 In some cases, there is a 14-hour driving limit, but that has even more conditions.
 Drivers must record their breaks in a log that must be kept in their truck at all times.